 - covered passages of Passage Jouffroy and Passage Verdeau

-- Square Edouard VII is a picturesque pedestrian square not far from the opera
+- Place Edouard-VII is a picturesque pedestrian square not far from the opera

 - Rue Laffitte and the perspective to Sacré-Cœur de Montmartre

 The 9th arrondissement has three churches that are worth mentioning:

 - Sainte-Trinité de Paris – With its 65-metre high bell tower, the neo-Renaissance style church dates from the 1860s, during the great works of Baron Haussmann.

 - Notre-Dame de Lorette – With its façade in the shape of an ancient temple, Notre-Dame-de-Lorette is a neo-classical church built between 1823 and 1836.
 The nave of the church is the most colourful in Paris.

 - Saint-Eugène-Sainte-Cécile – Completed in 1855, the church of Saint Eugene is in the neo-Gothic style.
 Iron and cast iron were used for the first time in Paris for the columns, arches, arches and the gallery.
 The interior is magnificent with its polychromy and coloured stained glass windows.

 - Musée Grévin (a wax museum on the model of Madame Tussauds in London)

 - Museum of Romantic Life, a museum in the Scheffer-Renan mansion

 - Musée Gustave-Moreau, in the former studio of the symbolist painter Gustave Moreau.

 Concert and cabaret venues in the 9th arrondissement